socfortress/LINUX-LIST-USERS-COPILOT-ACTION/README.md

-## List Linux Users
+## List-linux-users.sh

-This script collects information about all Linux users on the system, providing a JSON-formatted output for integration with security tools like OSSEC/Wazuh.
+This script collects information about all Linux users on the system, providing a JSON-formatted output for integration with your SIEM.

 ### Overview

-The `List Linux Users` script enumerates all users, collecting details such as username, full name, home directory, group memberships, last login, and password status.
+The `List-linux-users.sh` script enumerates all users, collecting details such as username, full name, home directory, group memberships, last login, and password status.
 Output is formatted as JSON for active response workflows.

 ### Script Details